MARTIMM/gnome-gtk3/docs/content-docs/design/actions.md

 ## UML diagram

-Below, MenuItem inherits indirectly from Widget and Application has a MenuItem somewhere as a child object.
+Below, Button inherits indirectly from Widget and Application has a Button somewhere as a child object.
 The UML diagram is not yet implementated as such but it would be like shown.
 It's a one to one mapping from the C-libraries setup.

 ```plantuml